gabihodoroaga/dataflow-e2e-demo/readme.md

 # dataflow-e2e-demo

 This is a demo and a seed project to show how you can end-to-end test a Dataflow pipeline.
-You can find more about by follwing this blog post [Dataflow - e2e test for you pipeline](http://hodo.dev/posts/post-31-gcp-dataflow-e2e-tests/)
+You can find more about this by following this blog post [Dataflow - e2e test for you pipeline](http://hodo.dev/posts/post-31-gcp-dataflow-e2e-tests/)

 ## How to use